SK-CERT/strangercall/README.md

     iptables -A SSDP_NOTIFY_RATE_LIMIT -m limit --limit 10/hour -j ACCEPT iptables -A SSDP_NOTIFY_RATE_LIMIT -j DROP
     ```
-3. configure the honeypot in `config.ini`
+3. configure the honeypot in `config.ini` (rename or copy the default config from `config.ini.example`)
 4. edit the `eventSubURL` elements in `description.xml`

+## INSTALL (ansible)
+TODO: move ansible to repo and restructure the repo and

 ## Structure
 ### hon_ssdp.py